What exactly is a pinched nerve?

 Can it be treated?

-In many cases, the answer is yes.
+In many cases, the answer is Yes!
 The Bonati Spine Procedures are patented procedures created to target the main source of the pain, in this case, the pinched nerves, and eliminate the symptoms a patient may be experiencing.
-Over 55,000 procedures have been performed with out exclusive techniques.
+Over 60,000 procedures have been performed with our exclusive techniques in the 35 years we’ve been open.

 If what you’ve read about describes what you are feeling, allow our physicians and staff to review your case and verify if the Bonati Spine Institute can help you.
 Click here to discuss your condition with one of our patient advocates or call us at 855-267-0482.